-

 The links below take you directly to our full fees, for the basic information scroll down the page.

-Conveyancer and Solicitor Fees for Residential Property
+Legal Fees for Residential and Commercial Property

 Conveyancing fees cover legal work for buying, selling, or remortgaging a residential property.